No. 17752, ‘A’ Company, 13th Battalion, Royal Irish Rifles

 Rifleman Hugh Graham is commemorated on Holywood and District War Memorial and on the First World War Memorial Plaques in First Holywood Presbyterian Church and Ballyrobert Orange Hall.

-His father Samuel died in 1919 and his mother Margaret died in 1935.
+His father Samuel died of pulmonary tuberculosis at 15 Spenser Street, Holywood on 14 December 1918 (1856 – 1919 is inscribed on his headstone in Holywood Cemetery) and his mother Margaret died in 1935.